-If the internet is really slow, Anya has a full curriculum worksheet book by Brain Quest.
+If the internet is really slow, our daughter has a full curriculum worksheet book by Brain Quest.
 She enjoys working on that book and we have covered some good topics.
 This is also what she takes on road trips and enjoys passing time working on math.
 I’ll be honest, I think we both prefer to work out of the book.
 That way we are working directly with her rather than her watching and listening online.

 We feel that culture is very important and we have been taking many field trips.
 We will write about them on the blog and let you know what the kids have done.
 For now, here are some of the field trips we took in the first month.

 - Chiang Mai Zoo

 - Bo Sang Village – Saa Paper Umbrella Making

 - Teaching English at Chai Lai Orchid Eco Resort

 We also provide projects for the kids, which will ensure they are efficient with using their and the tools available to them.
 We recently visited Elephant Nature Park.
 A few weeks prior, we assigned the kids a project to prepare them for the visit.
 We asked that they each research, create a presentation on Asian Elephants and present it to us.
 That is all we asked of them and we wanted the first draft to be complete prior to our day at Elephant Nature Park.
 They were allowed to make modifications after our visit, if they desired. bOne week after our visit, they needed to present their final product.

 They each created a PowerPoint type presentation and we feel they both did very well.
 They each presented in a slightly different way.
 For our daughter, this was her first ever presentation!
 She learned how to do the research, use PowerPoint and not to copy exact words from other people.
 She also learned how to insert and edit photos, as well as speak in front of an audience.